BE COSY AND SAVE MONEY

-Saving carbon consumption and energy through low energy light bulbs, solar panels and changing your energy supplier are all covered in the Energy page on our website.
+The Energy page on our website covers saving carbon consumption and energy through low-energy light bulbs, solar panels, and changing your energy supplier.
 Click on the following:

-If you want to reduce your carbon emissions and keep your energy bills low, installing insulation or draught-proofing will reduce heat loss.
+If you want to reduce carbon emissions and keep energy bills low, installing insulation or draught-proofing will reduce heat loss.

 There are many simple yet effective ways to insulate your home, which can significantly reduce heat loss while lowering your heating bills.
 Even little fixes around the home can mount up to significant savings in your energy bills.
 For example, fitting your hot water cylinder with an insulating jacket will save you £18 a year in heating costs and 110kg of carbon dioxide emissions.

 The average household wastes £250 a year by not being energy efficient.
 Poor insulation, inefficient appliances and bad habits can cost you money.
 Keep Shropshire Warm (KSW) is a free and impartial energy advice service, managed by Shrewsbury-based charity Marches Energy Agency, also supported by Shropshire Council:

 - Grants and discounts to help finance energy efficiency measures

 - Help with energy tariffs, bills and suppliers

 - Insulation improvements